Evin-Ozdemir/Rehber-Clone/README.md

 <h4>Star ⭐ the repo if you like what you see 😉 </h4>
  <div>
  <h2>📸 Project Demo</h2>
- <p>Preview the interactive features and seamless functionality of Rehber Clone.</p>
+ <p>Preview the interactive features and seamless functionality of Contacts Clone.</p>

 https://github.com/user-attachments/assets/337f2a5a-4fb8-4234-9229-b674c3303437